-If you can’t get daycare or a playdate for them with their friends on moving day, consider setting up a room in the new house for them with some entertainment so they can get settled.
-Hook up the TV and DVD player with some movies to watch (if you don’t want to unpack them, consider renting something from Redbox) or games to play or set up an art station.
-Keeping them busy will give keep your hands free to focus on the move.
+If you can’t get daycare or a playdate for them with their friends on moving day, consider setting up a room in the new house for them with some entertainment so that they can get settled in.
+Hook up the TV and turn on the Disney+.
+Keeping them busy will allow you to focus on the move.

 Get Them Involved

 Once everything is moved into the new house, get the kids involved in the unpacking process.
 Again, make a game of it.
 Perhaps whoever gets their rooms unpacked first will receive a special prize or get to pick out the restaurant that night.
 Assign them tasks, like folding the packing paper and breaking down the boxes.
 Not only will the unpacking process go quicker, but your kids will be less focused on the upheaval of moving and more focused on the excitement of the experience.

 It can take time to settle into your new home, so make your kids feel more comfortable by unpacking certain creature comforts right away, like their favorite blankets, toys, and necessities.
 Keep them in boxes marked “first day” so that they will be easy to access.
 Having these things around will ease some of the stress of the move and help with the transition.